Detroit Rock City (film): Box office

 Detroit Rock City opened in 1,802 theaters on August 13, 1999, and earned $2,005,512 in its opening weekend, ranking number 13 in the domestic box office.
 By the end of its run, it had grossed only $4,217,115 with an additional $1,608,199 from international sales, bringing its worldwide total gross to $5,825,314.
 Against an estimated $17 million budget, it was a box office bomb.

 Critical reception

 Detroit Rock City received mixed reviews from critics.
 Review aggregator website Rotten Tomatoes shows that out of 43 reviews, it has a 51% rating.
 The website's critics consensus reads, "Silly plot, over-the-top directing style."
 On Metacritic, it has a 33/100 rating based on 18 critics, indicating "generally unfavorable" reviews.

+In The New York Times, critic Janet Maslin wrote:With one of the worst films in recent years already to his credit ("The Dark Backward," the 1991 movie in which Judd Nelson grew a third arm between his shoulder blades), the director Adam Rifkin aims for two with this weary promotional comedy.
+The cast, which also includes Natasha Lyonne as a disco bimbo, never has much chance to shine.
+And the main attraction is kept all too understandably under wraps.
+Though Kiss members get prominent acting credits (and the band's Gene Simmons is a producer), they're in the film for only a couple of heavily edited minutes onstage.

 Home media

 Detroit Rock City was released via VHS and DVD on December 21, 1999.
 DVD special features include four audio commentaries (director Rifkin, selected cast and crew members, and all four original Kiss members), deleted scenes, multi-angle views of the Kiss concert, an instructional segment featuring a step-by-step guitar lesson for "Rock and Roll All Nite", original screen test footage, and DVD-ROM features.

 In December 2007, the film was re-released on DVD as an exclusive bonus fifth disc contained within Kissology Volume Three: 1992–2000.
 It was only available with initial pre-orders sold during VH1 Classic's 24 Hours of Kissmas weekend marathon.

 The film was released on Blu-ray in April 2015, containing additional special features, not in the original DVD release.